 Hematuria is the medical term for blood in your urine.
 Several different conditions and diseases can cause hematuria.
 These include infections, kidney disease, cancer, and rare blood disorders.
 The blood may be visible or in such small quantities that it can’t be seen with the naked eye.
-Any blood in the urine should be treated as serious—even if it happens only once.
+Any blood in the urine can be the sign of a serious health problem, even if it happens only once.
 You should make a doctor’s appointment as soon as possible.
 Ignoring hematuria can lead to the worsening of very serious conditions like cancer and kidney disease.
 Your doctor can analyze your urine and order imaging tests to determine the cause of the hematuria.
-He or she can then treat that cause.
+They can then treat that cause.

-If there is enough blood in your urine that your urine appears pink or red or has spots of visible blood, you have gross hematuria.
+If there’s enough blood in your urine that your urine appears pink or red or has spots of visible blood, you have “gross hematuria.”

-When you cannot see the blood because the amount is so small, you have microscopic hematuria.
-Microscopic hematuria can only be confirmed with a lab test that detects blood or by looking at a sample of urine under a microscope.
+When you can’t see the blood because the amount is so small, you have “microscopic hematuria.”
+Only a lab test that detects blood or looking at a sample of urine under a microscope can confirm microscopic hematuria.

-There are many possibilities for hematuria.
-In some cases, the blood may actually be from a different source.
-Blood can appear to be in the urine when it is really coming from the vagina in women, the ejaculate in men, or from a bowel movement in men and women.
+There are many possible causes for hematuria.
+In some cases, the blood may be from a different source.
+Blood can appear to be in the urine when it’s really coming from the vagina in women, the ejaculate in men, or from a bowel movement in either men or women.
 If the blood is truly in your urine, there are several potential causes.

 Another common reason for blood in the urine is the presence of stones in the bladder or kidney.
 These are crystals that form from the minerals in your urine.
 They can develop inside your kidneys or bladder.
-If the stones are large, they can cause a blockage that often results in hematuria and significant pain.
+Large stones can cause a blockage that often results in hematuria and significant pain.

-In men middle-aged and older, a fairly common cause of hematuria is an enlarged prostate.
+In men who are middle-aged and older, a fairly common cause of hematuria is an enlarged prostate.
 This gland is just beneath the bladder and near the urethra.
 When the prostate gets bigger, as it often does in men at middle age, it compresses the urethra.
-This causes problems with urinating and may result in blood in the urine.
+This causes problems with urinating and may prevent the bladder from emptying completely.
+This can result in a urinary tract infection with blood in the urine.

 A less common reason for seeing blood in the urine is kidney disease.
-The kidneys can become diseased and inflamed, causing hematuria.
+A diseased or inflamed kidney can cause hematuria.
 This disease can occur on its own or as part of another disease such as diabetes.

-In children aged six to 10, the kidney disorder poststreptococcal glomerulonephritis, which can follow an untreated strep throat infection, may cause hematuria.
+In children aged 6 to 10 years, the kidney disorder post-streptococcal glomerulonephritis may cause hematuria.
 This disorder can develop one to two weeks after an untreated strep infection.
-Once common, it is rare today because strep infections can be quickly treated with antibiotics.
+Once common, it’s rare today because antibiotics can quickly treat strep infections.

 Cancer of the bladder, kidney, or prostate can cause blood in the urine.
-Unfortunately, this is a symptom that often occurs once the cancer is already advanced.
+This is a symptom that often occurs in advanced cancer cases.
 There may not be earlier signs of a problem.

 Less Common Causes

-There are a few other causes of hematuria that are not very common.
+There are a few other causes of hematuria that aren’t very common.
 Rare blood disorders such as sickle cell anemia, Alport syndrome, and hemophilia can cause blood in the urine.
 Strenuous exercise or a blow to the kidneys can also cause blood to show up in the urine.

-Because some of the causes of blood in the urine are very serious, you should seek medical attention the first time you see it.
-Even a small amount of blood in your urine should not be ignored.
-If you do not see blood in your urine but experience frequent, difficult, or painful urination, abdominal pain, or kidney pain, see a doctor.
+Some of the causes of blood in the urine are very serious.
+You should seek medical attention the first time you see it.
+You shouldn’t ignore even a small amount of blood in your urine.
+See your doctor if you don’t see blood in your urine but experience frequent, difficult, or painful urination, abdominal pain, or kidney pain.
 These may all be indications of microscopic hematuria.

-Many of the causes of blood in the urine are very serious, and ignoring this symptom can have dire consequences.
-If the blood is from cancer, ignoring it can lead to an advancement of the tumors to the point that they are no longer treatable.
-Infections that are not treated can ultimately lead to kidney failure.
+Many of the causes of blood in the urine are very serious.
+Ignoring this symptom can have dire consequences.
+If the symptom is due to cancer, ignoring it can lead to an advancement of the tumors to the point that they’re no longer treatable.
+Untreated infections can ultimately lead to kidney failure.